 Learn more about using risk-based optimization to prevent drug shortages:

-Amaury is N-SIDE's Senior Director, Solutions Engineering & Partnerships.
-Within his 8 years in clinical trial supply, Amaury’s objective has been to revolutionise planning and systems to make clinical supply chain more efficient, more ethical, less wasteful and more patient-centric.
-Through his experience acquired on hundreds of trials, Amaury has developed an expertise in supply optimization, forecasting, clinical, IRT configuration and risk management.
+Amaury is N-SIDE's Strategy Advisor for clinical supply chain solutions.
+Within his 9 years in the industry, Amaury’s objective has been to revolutionise planning and systems to make clinical supply chain more efficient, more ethical, less wasteful and more patient-centric.

 Amaury Jeandrain